 Looking for a fun and original idea for Christmas?
 Give away a unicorn.
 From lamps to umbrellas, from cups to prints - there's something for every taste and pocket.

-Particularly popular are the kawaii unicorns, which stand out on bags and pins, which colour garlands and vases, or are transformed into sunglasses or plush.
+Particularly popular are the kawaii unicorns, which stand out on bags and pins, which color garlands and vases, or are transformed into sunglasses or plush.
 To satisfy emo and goth tastes, there are the skinny single-horn skulls, accompanied by black roses and crosses, dark dyed patches and t-shirts accompanied by punk phrases.